Literary forgery: History

 One of the longest lasting literary forgeries is by Pseudo-Dionysius the Areopagite, a 5th-6th century Syrian mystical writer who claimed to be a disciple of Paul the Apostle.
 Five hundred years later, Abelard expressed doubts about the authorship, but it was not until after the Renaissance that there was general agreement that the attribution of the work was false.
 In the intervening 1,000 years, the writings had much theological influence.

 Thomas Chatterton (1752–1770), the English poet and letter writer, began his medieval forgeries when little more than a child.
 While they brought him praise and fame after his death, his writing afforded little in the way of financial success and he died, possibly by suicide, aged 17, penniless, alone and half-starved.

 The English Mercurie appeared to be the first English newspaper when it was discovered in 1794.
 This was, ostensibly, an account of the English battle with the Spanish Armada of 1588, but was, in fact, written in the 18th century by Philip Yorke, 2nd Earl of Hardwicke, as a literary game with his friends.

+Thomas James Wise (1859-1937) was long regarded as one of the most respected private book collectors in Britain, and his Ashley Library attracted scholars from Europe and the United States.
+Known for exposing literary fraud and denying involvement in book dealing, Wise enjoyed a strong reputation until 1934.
+That year, John W. Carter and Henry Graham Pollard demonstrated that dozens of valuable nineteenth-century pamphlets linked to Wise were forged.
+Later investigations uncovered further misconduct, including altering rare books with pages stolen from copies held by the British Museum.

 Literary forgery was promoted as a creative method by Charles Nodier and, in the 19th century, many writers produced literary forgeries under his influence, notably Prosper Merimee and Pierre Louys.